 CDCR and CCHCS remain agile in response to any potential case of COVID-19 based on the factors and risk related to that case with the top priority being the safety and protection of staff, the population, volunteers, visitors and surrounding communities.
 We will continue to work closely with CDPH and our county partners to monitor and respond accordingly to the situation.
 LAC health care and custody professionals take the health and safety of staff and the incarcerated population very seriously and are taking all appropriate measures to minimize exposure to others.

 Rehabilitative programs, group events, and in-person educational classes have been suspended at all institutions, along with expanded precautions for all who enter state prison for work.
-A timeline of COVID-19 preparedness updates can be found here.

 You can also follow CDCR and CCHCS COVID-19 status page for additional updates and information.